 You can take a trip to the mine and enjoy a two-and-a-half-hour personalized walking tour that takes you into the mine.
 Given the nature of the tour and the condition of the mine, it is often recommended for adults only.

 Don’t Miss Exploring the Pickle Barrel House Museum in the Upper Peninsula This Summer

 No trip to the Upper Peninsula is complete without a stop at a roadside attraction.
 The Pickle Barrel House Museum is perhaps the most interesting and iconic roadside attraction in the region.

 If you drive through Grand Marais, you won’t be able to miss this museum, and you won’t want to pass up the opportunity to tour this summer cottage that has been lovingly restored.

 More Things to Do in the Upper Peninsula this Summer

 If you’re planning to spend time in Michigan’s Upper Peninsula this summer, there are more things to do than you can possibly accomplish in a single season.
-Our Michigan summer bucket list ideas only scratch the surface of all the amazing things to do, see, and experience north of the Mackinac Bridge in the UP.

 We recommend taking your time and enjoying the areas you choose to explore, and making plans to explore more soon!